RodZill4/material-maker/doc/_sources/node_colorize.rst.txt

 Outputs
 +++++++

-The image node provides a single color texture.
+The colorize node provides a single color texture.

 .. image:: images/colorize.png

 Parameters
 ++++++++++

-The image node has a single parameter that defines the gradient to be applied to the input image.
+The colorize node has a single parameter that defines the gradient to be applied to the input image.

 Notes
 +++++